I wish to thank Vladimir Efimenko for the picture.

 I would like to thank Thomas Silverbörg for the recording and picture.

-During the 1930/1 season, Pattiera sang in his first Tannhäuser wih Schöffler, Böhme, Born and Bokor.
+During the 1930/31 season, Pattiera sang his first Tannhäuser wih Schöffler, Böhme, Born and Bokor.
 Pattiera made movies: Fra Diavolo (1931), Eine Nacht in Venedig (1934).
 In 1930, Pattiera sang in Der Bettelstudent with Alpár in Berlin.
-On 7th March 1933, Fritz Busch left Dresden.
+On 7 March 1933, Fritz Busch left Dresden.
 It was also the beginning of the end of Pattiera's career.
 Busch was replaced by Böhm, who only used Pattiera in one premiere as Faust.
 Pattiera finished his career in Berlin and Prague.
-In 1950, while living in Prague, Pattiera was nominated vocal teacher at the Akademie in Vienna.
+In 1950, while living in Prague, Pattiera was nominated vocal teacher at the academy in Vienna.
 Because of diabetes, Pattiera had to give up his position in 1952.
 He continued to teach in his appartment.
-Pattiera gave his last concert in Dresden on 29th January 1952 singing arias by Massenet, Donizetti, Puccini, Bizet and songs by Tosti and Tirindelli.
+Pattiera gave his last concert in Dresden on 29 January 1952, singing arias by Massenet, Donizetti, Puccini, Bizet and songs by Tosti and Tirindelli.
 His encore was La donna è mobile.
-He returned for good to Vienna.
-During April 1966, Pattiera returned to his birth place and died there on April 24th.
+In April 1966, Pattiera returned from Vienna to his birth place and died there on April 24th.
 Pattiera recorded for Odeon, Grammophon, Brunswick, Parlophon, Vox, Electrola, a total of 100 sides.

 Ariadne auf Naxos, Der fliegende Holländer, Lohengrin, Tannhäuser